 Reviewing reports from the Head of Internal Audit on the application of risk management systems and monitoring management implementation of agreed actions;

 Overseeing the learning of lessons from past problems or successes and the system for incorporating such lessons into risk management practices;

 Consideration of the prevailing risk and control culture including periodically forming a view of attitudes to risk and control; and monitoring the effective application of the QinetiQ Group’s business ethics principles including compliance with the requirements of the Bribery Act;

-Whilst recognising the requirements of the Proxy Regime, meet its oversight obligations by continuing to determine how risk management and internal control are applied in QNA, in part by maintaining an active dialogue with the QNA Board and audit committee on the approach being taken to securing and monitoring risk management effectiveness;
+Whilst recognising the requirements of the Proxy Regime, meet its oversight obligations by continuing to determine how risk management and internal control are applied in any US business covered by such a regime, in part by maintaining an active dialogue with the Proxy Board on the approach being taken to securing and monitoring risk management effectiveness;

 Review and approval, together with the Audit Committee, of the Company’s statements on internal controls and risk management in the Annual Report.

 Review reports on significant risk exposures (both “gross” i.e. before mitigation and “net” i.e. post-mitigation); this will include a review of the top-level risk register and of the approach to formulating the full risk register;